JongHoB/Operating_System-Programming-0/README.md

 - See [Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) for the explanation about the stack.

 - To *materialize* the abstract data type into C code, you need some mechanisms to give an ordered relationship between objects.
-In this programming assignment, it is enforced to use the `stack` instance and `struct entry` data structure defined in `stack.c` and `types.h`, respectively.
+In this programming assignment, you must use `struct list_head`, `stack` instance, and `struct entry` data structure defined in `list_head.h`, `stack.c`, and `types.h`, respectively.
   - You should use them as-is without modifying them.
   - You should not define your own data structures nor instances.
-It is prohibited to define your own array and some indexes pointing to the top and bottom of the stack.
+It is prohibited to define your own array and/or some indexes pointing to the top and bottom of the stack.

 - The list head is one of the most handy, powerful data structures widely used in the Linux kernel.
-At first, it looks very weird, and its implementation (in `list_head.h`) is hard to understand even if you may master the pointer of C. Once you get used to it, however, it will be your best friend for building systems in C.
+At first, it looks very weird and its implementation (in `list_head.h`) is hard to understand even if you may master the pointer of C. Once you get used to it, however, it will be your best friend for building complicated systems.
-- In fact, you don't have to understand how it works, but just try to get used to using it.
-It sounds crazy, but become Neo (believe me).
+- In fact, you don't have to understand how it works but just try to get used to using it.
+It sounds crazy but become Neo (believe me).
 - Here are some sites that may help you.
-You may find more (and better) examples in the Internet.
+You may find more (and better) examples on the Internet.
   - Introduction: [https://kernelnewbies.org/FAQ/LinkedLists](https://kernelnewbies.org/FAQ/LinkedLists)
   - Kernel API manual: [https://www.kernel.org/doc/html/v4.15/core-api/kernel-api.html](https://www.kernel.org/doc/html/v4.15/core-api/kernel-api.html)
   - Advanced explanation: [https://medium.com/@414apache/kernel-data-structures-linkedlist-b13e4f8de4bf](https://medium.com/@414apache/kernel-data-structures-linkedlist-b13e4f8de4bf)

 - There are three functions in `pa0.c` waiting for your work.
 Complete `push_stack()`, `pop_stack()`, and `dump_stack()`.

 - `push_stack()` and `pop_stack()` are straightforward.
-Add the given string value into the top of the stack, or remove the top of the stack.
+Add the given string value into the top of the stack, or remove a string from the top of the stack.
 You may use the head of the list head as the top or the bottom of the stack at your own discretion.

 - `dump_stack()` should dump the contents in `stack`.
-Print out the strings in `stack` from the top to the bottom.
+Print out the strings in `stack` from the bottom to the top.
 The strings should be printed out to `stderr` to get graded properly in pasubmit.
-To traverse the list head, you must use one of the functions with `list_for_` as prefix.
+To traverse the list head, you must use one of the API functions starting with `list_for_`.

 ### Tips and Restriction
 - Have a look at following functions